Emergency advice

 2. Start CPR immediately.
 Do not perform rescue breaths

-3. Attach and follow the defibrillator voice prompts while continuing CPR.
+3. Attach the defibrillator and follow the voice prompts while continuing CPR.

 What is a cardiac arrest?